falashadegreene/reading-notes/Markdown.md

 # Markdown

-I learned that **Markdown** is essentially Shorthand syntax or basic text used for text editors.
+I learned that **Markdown** is essentially shorthand syntax or basic text used for text editors.

 You can create markdowns using simple charcters.
 Below are a few basic examples of the different characters to use for markdown of text.